jrp2014/smuggler2/README.md

   version of the same names

-But there are some caveats, most of which are either easy enough to work around (and still benefit from a great reduction in keyboard work):
+But there are some caveats, most of which are either easy enough to work around (and still offer the benefit of a great reduction in keyboard work):

 - `Smuggler2` rewrites the existing imports, rather than attempting to prune them.
 (This is a more aggressive approach than `smuggler` which focuses on